datastax/python-driver/docs/topics/models.rst

 Columns
 =======

     Columns in your models map to columns in your CQL table.
 You define CQL columns by defining column attributes on your model classes.
-For a model to be valid it needs at least one primary key column (defined automatically if you don't define one) and one non-primary key column.
+For a model to be valid it needs at least one primary key column and one non-primary key column.

     Just as in CQL, the order you define your columns in is important, and is the same order they are defined in on a model's corresponding table.